 6. Unstructured text.
 Visitors don't generally read websites the same way they read books – they scan it looking for key phrases and links to the information they are after.
 Use short sentences and paragraphs.
 Break up long pages with subheadings.

 7. Thin content.
-If your website is nothing more than a list of services and locations, while your competitors are offering genuinely useful and interesting content, who will clients prefer?
+If your website is nothing more than a list of services and locations, while your competitors are offering genuinely useful and interesting content, who will clients (and Google) prefer?

 8. Basic mistakes.
 It's all too easy to make spelling and grammar mistakes or leave outdated information on the site.
 But will clients trust someone who makes these kinds of mistakes?

 9. Inactivity.
 A typical website project begins with a burst of enthusiasm which fizzles out once the site has been completed.
 Worse, firms sometimes start a blog or news section – only to leave it in place with the latest entry two years old.
-Inactivity like this gives visitors no reason to return, and creates the impression that your firm isn't actually doing anything.
+Inactivity like this leaves visitors (and again, Google) thinking the site is unreliable, and creates the impression that your firm isn't actually doing anything.

 Design fails